 Baking soda is perfectly fine as an ingredient in odor-control cat litters because it is unlikely that cats eat it.
 It works great as a cleaning agent to soak up and deodorize.
 However, it is an inadvisable ingredient in feline dental products.

 Baking soda, when ingested, can affect the potassium and sodium levels of our whiskered friends.
-This, in turn, may cause cardiovascular and digestive issues.
+This, in turn, might cause cardiovascular and digestive issues.

-Fluoride helps in reducing tooth decay by making enamel stronger.
+Fluoride helps in decreasing tooth decay by making enamel stronger.
 Teeth with strong enamel are impervious to acids produced by bacteria; thereby, reducing cavities.

 But despite the benefits of fluoride-containing toothpaste brands, know that this mineral is poisonous to cats in high amounts.

 Not many studies are available to support such a statement, but still, we recommend minimizing this mineral.
 Because unlike us, our feline companions don’t spit out their toothpaste.